erikanagamine/erikanagamine/README.md

 I love to contribute in community 👯 and I'm speaker 😄.

-Fun fact: I like to play bass on my free time!

 If I can help you in something, don't exitate to tell me!

-You can reach me in linkedin 📫: https://www.linkedin.com/in/erikanagamine/
+You can reach me at linkedin 📫: https://www.linkedin.com/in/erikanagamine/

 <!--
 **erikanagamine/erikanagamine** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.